CCC Chuen Yuen College: Programmes offered and administration structure

 The programme offered at Chuen Yuen is roughly the same as in other Hong Kong schools.
 Outside of the core subjects, it offers classes in fine arts and graphic design, music, home economics, industrial arts, computer skills, physical education and religion, in conformance with public needs.
 In recent years, it has added to its offerings Mandarin language classes and business administration, accounting theory, travel and tourism education and communications studies, in order to give students more choices.
-Since its opening, Chuen Yuen has been focusing on offering a holistic education and putting great emphasis on the moral development and spiritual needs of students.
-The school also encourages its students to participate in extracurricular activities via various programmes.

 The school is under the direction of an administrative council along with special committees for education, instructional services, extracurricular activities, religion, guidance counselling, citizenship and moral education, each responsible for the corresponding department and for improving standards in their respective fields.
 Furthermore, the school has special interest committees such as the information science and technology committee, the teacher training committee, and the parents' support and liaison committee.
 In 1994, the school also established an association of friends, parents and teachers of Chuen Yuen college.